jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Elephants are the only mammals that cannot jump.
+⚡<!-- FUNFACT --> Fun fact: Earth is the only planet not named after a god.

 </div>